Washington/Ozaukee County Chapter

 We will not be meeting during the months of July or August.

-Tuesday, October 7th at 7:00 pm — join us for our meeting at the West Bend Public Library as we will be discussing our remaining hikes & workdays during the autumnal months.
-It won't be too long until our tools will be stored for the winter.
+Tuesday, November 4th at 7:00 pm — join us for our meeting at the West Bend Public Library as we will be discussing our remaining hikes & workdays.
 Please check out our Events Calendar or FaceBook page for details.
 Bring a friend!
 Everyone is welcome & you may learn about a volunteer opportunity in which you would like to participate.

 Guided hikes are one of our favorite events that we sponsor.
 Some of them include a Candlelight Hike/Ski at Pike Lake in February, a National Trails Day hike in June, and a Fall Colors Hike in October.
 Other guided hikes on every trail segment are offered from March through November, highlighted by two "moonlight hikes" each year.